Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 Multiplying two matrices is a way to combine their transformations.
 The result is a new matrix that applies both transformations at the same time.

-There is a mathematical rules that are important to know: order is important!
+There is a mathematical rule that is important to know: order is important!

 ```text
 A * B != B * A